vbookshelf/myOfflineAi-PrivacyFirst/README.md

 Windows:
 Double-click start-app.bat

-This will install all the python packages (first time only).
+This will install all the python packages.
 Then it will auto open the myOfflineAi web app in your browser.
 The terminal will also open.